patrick-rotsaert/zoo/zoo/spider/README.md

   && echo
   ```

+## REST

+Some modules were forked in the [rest/](rest) subdirectory.
+These modules were tailored specifically to build REST APIs and generate an OpenAPI 3.0 specification at runtime.
+See the example code in [example_rest](examples/example_rest).

 ## Motivation

 While using Boost Beast in some projects, I found myself copying considerable amounts of code from one project to the next.